Logo of the U.S. National Science Foundation

 Abstracts will be reviewed on receipt, with acceptance notifications sent beginning in November.
 Please submit early.
 If necessary for visa applications, please contact the organizers with requests for early decisions.
 If the presenting author is unable to attend the conference, they should make arrangements for another individual to attend and present.

-Abstracts will be included in an abstract booklet, to be published on the conference website.
+Abstracts will be included in an Abstract Booklet, which will be published on the conference website.

 Abstracts should include work that was accomplished since ICSE-9.
 This may include recently published as well as new work.
 Abstracts should contain enough information to allow their content to be evaluated.
 Please include between 3-6 keywords to help place your abstract within the program.
 Indicate the presenting author, student author(s) if applicable, and corresponding author if different from the presenting author.

-The Program Committee will make decisions on abstract acceptances and whether it will be given as an oral or poster presentation.
+The Program Committee will decide on abstract acceptance as an oral or poster presentation.
 The Organizing Committee currently anticipates single-track oral sessions and late-afternoon poster sessions.
 Abstract submissions are currently not limited.
 But, depending on the number of abstracts received, ICSE-10 may partially move to dual-track sessions.
 The Program Committee will arrange session schedules to reflect the diverse range of submitting institutions, geographic areas, and scientific topics.

 Abstract Preparation Instructions

-All completed submissions received by 11:59 PM Mountain Time on Monday, January 13, 2025 will be reviewed by the Program Committee.
-Selection of abstracts for presentation at ICSE-10 will be based upon scientific and technical merit.
+All completed submissions received by the deadline indicated above will be reviewed by the Program Committee.
+Selection of abstracts for presentation at ICSE-10 will be based on scientific and technical merit.

 Special-Topic Collection on Spectroscopic Ellipsometry